 What makes it a good plant for concentrates

-If you plan on concentrating the flavors of a variety, it is best to start with something that already has a delicious, high flavor that you like.
+If you’re going to concentrate the flavors of a strain, it’s best to start with something that already has a delicious, high flavor that you like.

 To get a good concentrate, you need to start with a good flower.
 The best concentrates are extracted from a quality flower that produces bulbous trichome heads.

 Plants that produce large trichome heads will have more oils, which in turn may contain more cannabinoids and terpenes, making them capable of producing more flavorful concentrates.

 It is especially important to have large trichome heads when solventless hashing because they will more easily break off in the hashmaking process.